tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 blind_sig = rsabssa_blind_sign(skP, TokenRequest.blinded_msg)
 ~~~

-`skP` is the private key corresponding to Issuer Key, known only to the Issuer.
+`skP` is the private key corresponding to Token Key, known only to the Issuer.

 The Issuer generates an HTTP response with status code 200 whose body consists of
 blind_sig, with the content type set as "message/token-response" and the